jeziellago/FlowNav/README.md

 ## Initialize NavigationFragmentRouter on Application

-To initialize the NavigationFragmentRouter library we need put the `@FlowNavMain` annotation on our Application class in app module and initialize our Router.
+To initialize the NavigationFragmentRouter library, we need to put the `@FlowNavMain` annotation on our Application class in the app module and initialize our Router.

->The `@FlowNavMain` serve to identify the Application class to the library
+>The `@FlowNavMain` works to identify the Application class to the library.
 >
->To initialize our Router we will call the `init` function from `FlowNavFragmentRouter` who will receiver `FlowNavActions` who is a generated class that provides the className and id of each fragment who is annotated with `@EntryFragmentFlowNav`
+> To initialize our Router, we will call the `init` function from `FlowNavFragmentRouter`, who will receiver `FlowNavActions`. `FlowNavActions` is a generated class that provides the className and id of each fragment, that is annotated with `@EntryFragmentFlowNav`.

 ```kotlin
 @FlowNavMain